jamescherti/minimal-emacs.d/README.md

     (setq comp-deferred-compilation-deny-list deny-list)))
 ```

-This deny list causes Emacs to skip native compilation for files matching these patterns, avoiding unnecessary or problematic recompilation while allowing all other files to be compiled as usual.
+This deny list instructs Emacs to bypass native compilation for files matching the specified patterns, preventing unnecessary or error-prone recompilation while permitting all other files to be compiled normally.

 ### How to load Emacs customizations?